masalinas/doc-minio-minikube/README.md

 ## Install minio console

-Install the minio CLI to manage your tenant from shell
+Install the minio CLI to manage your tenants from shell

 ```sh
 $ brew install minio/stable/mc
 ```

-Using the **access_token** and **secret_key** from tenant create the alias in unsecure mode, becaue the TLS created by minio is autosigned
+Using the **access_token** and **secret_key** from tenant create the alias in unsecure mode, becaue the TLS created by minio is autosigned.
+These credentials are not save in secrets, so we must to save the credentials.json download after create the tenant:

 ```sh
 mc alias set minikube https://localhost:9000 BsvW9jlpYX8TvD9F HrGdJapKsXbKEcXABWNQ2CO15v3y9MMk --insecure
 Added `minikube` successfully.
 ```

+Check the state of the tenant gsdpi
 ```sh
 mc admin info minikube --insecure
 ●  localhost:9000